captbaritone/grats/website/docs/06-faq/04-design-principles.md

 # Design Principles

 This document describes the design principles of Grats.
 These are not hard and fast rules, but rather a set of principals to I'm trying to consider when making design decisions and tradeoffs.
-For a concrete descripiton of how Grats _actually_ works, see [How Grats Works](./03-how-grats-works.md).
+For a concrete description of how Grats _actually_ works, see [How Grats Works](./03-how-grats-works.md).

 ## Progressive disclosure

 Grats should have a small user-facing API that is intuitive to use.
 Users should feel empowered to apply docblock tags to their code confident that the library will either do the obvious right thing, or fail at build time with a clear error message informing the user of both _why_ what they tried cannot or does not work, and what they should do instead.
-This should allow us to keep documentation breif and focused on the happy path, while providing guidance about complex cases only as the user encounters them.
+This should allow us to keep documentation brief and focused on the happy path, while providing guidance about complex cases only as the user encounters them.
 In other words, we should consider our error messages to be a part of our documentation that is disclosed to users at exactly the moment they need it.

 ## Internal complexity is okay